 Breakfast and end of the biketour.

-You may ask for an extra night.
+You can ask for an extra night.